charleshartman/RB120/assessment_prep/oop.md

 ### General OOP Benefits

-* The creation of objects within the OOP paradigm allows programmers to approach the design of software applications at a useful level of abstraction.
-* Code can be reused throughout an application with little to no duplication, embracing the DRY (Don't repeat yourself) principle.
-* The general mental model of OOP embraces an approach of breaking problems and solutions down into smaller pieces.
-This modularity aids in initial development while also protecting existing code from new or altered pieces of a larger program.
-An OOP mindset helps manage complexity.
-* OOP allows explicit and intentional design of the public interfaces (methods) available on a class and its resultant objects.
+Object Oriented Programming allows us to think about solving problems and designing programs at a more abstract level.
+When presented with creating a larger, more complex program our first goal is to truly understand the problem at hand.
+This typically means breaking it down into smaller pieces and examining it from multiple angles.
+Even if we don't need to 'break it down' to understand it, we will most certainly need to do so to construct a solution.
+OOP is a natural extension of this 'building blocks' mindset and helps us manage complexity and code with intention.

+Additionally, the modularity of designing classes and creating objects serves to protect data and interfaces, only allowing access when we explicitly and intentionally permit it.
+With OOP, we define the public interfaces (methods) available on a class and its resultant objects with a great degree of control and precision.
+This approach decreases dependancies, allowing us to more easily make changes to our program without creating ripple effects that flow through (and potentially break) other parts of our codebase.
+OOP also supports and encourages adherence to the DRY (Don't repeat yourself) principle, by making it easier to reuse pieces of code and avoid duplication.

 ---